lionzeye/reddcoin-electrum/README.md

 Getting Started
 ------------------
-To run Electrum from this directory, just do:
+To install the wallet and all its dependencies, just do:

-    ./electrum

-If you install Electrum on your system, you can run it from any
-directory:

     sudo python setup.py install

+Then you can run it from any directory:

     electrum

+Or you can run it from the source code directory:

+    ./electrum

 How to Create Official Packages
 ------------------------------------